 The locomotive was overhauled at Pitsford on the Northampton and Lamport Railway at Pitsford in the mid 1960’s after which it went to work at Midland quarry at Crosby.

-By around 2000 the locomotive had been rebuilt with side tanks and was running on the Derwent Valley Light Railway (DVLR) near York.
+In 1994 the locomotive was rebuilt with side tanks and was running on the Derwent Valley Light Railway (DVLR) near York.